-We will also be launching an internet-based survey as part of gathering base line data and information about the assets and strengths in our community, the places, spaces and people who are champions for inclusion and who welcome people from all identities every day.
-And, to be able to report discriminatory practices, normalized behaviours that are unjust, and incidents of discrimination and racism in our community.
+We also launched an internet-based survey as part of gathering base line data and information about the assets and strengths in our community, the places, spaces and people who are champions for inclusion and who welcome people from all identities every day.
+We were able to fact find and able to report discriminatory practices, normalized behaviours that are unjust, and incidents of discrimination and racism in our community.

 We are proud to continue to work toward building a diverse and inclusive Cowichan Valley.